 GitHub documents Copilot coding agent as operating through pull requests and a GitHub Actions-powered environment.
 GitHub also documents approval and traceability constraints for the Copilot cloud agent.
 Those controls are useful examples of how agentic development is becoming part of normal delivery infrastructure.

-The same review question applies outside GitHub: which workflow can run, what credentials are reachable, which systems can be affected, and what evidence exists if security asks later?
+The same review question applies outside GitHub: which workflow can run, what credentials are reachable, which systems can be affected, and what evidence exists if a customer, auditor, or incident review asks later?

 Source notes